Eye Infection Herpes Simplex

 By Powerfloh, CC BY-SA 3.0, via Wikimedia Commons

 How is herpes simplex eye infection diagnosed?

-Your family doctor will usually examine your eye with a magnifier.
+Your family doctor (GP) will usually examine your eye with a magnifier.
 They may also put some stain on the front of your eye.
 This is used to show up any irregular areas on the transparent front part of the eye.
 With a herpes simplex infection they will often see a small scratch on the cornea.
 The typical ulcer which develops is called a dendritic ulcer.
 Dendritic means branching.
-The ulcer is not round with a smooth edge but like a tree with many finger-like branches.
+The ulcer is not round with a smooth edge but like a tree with many finger-like branches, as below:

 If your doctor suspects a herpes eye infection you will usually be referred urgently to an eye specialist (ophthalmologist).
 A specialist will do a detailed magnified examination of the eye.
 This is to confirm the diagnosis and to determine whether the infection is in the top layer of the cornea (epithelial keratitis), or if the deeper layers are involved (stromal keratitis).